Formal credit requirements

 Economics 644: Networks and Complexity in Economics

 Other courses in computational methods in economics and econometrics will be added.

-Other electives from the doctoral prep electives listed below.
+Other electives from the doctoral prep electives listed above.

 Note: In addition to these courses, students may take, with permission, appropriate Masters level courses from computer science and statistics.

-The minimum cumulative grade-point average required for graduation is 3.0 for all courses taken at Rutgers after admission to the MA program.
-In addition, no more than 6 of the required 30 semester-hours of approved graduate credits, and no more than 2 of the 10 required courses, may be graded as "C" or lower.
-If a student takes a course a second time, both the original grade and the repeated grade contribute to the grade-point average in the standard way (that is a poor course grade cannot be replaced in the calculation of cumulative GPA by a better grade if the course is retaken)
+The minimum cumulative grade point average required for graduation is 3.0 for all courses taken at Rutgers after admission to the MA program.
+In addition, no more than 9 of the required 30 semester hours of approved graduate credits (i.e., no more than 3 of the 10 required courses) may receive grades of "C" or lower.
+If a student takes a course a second time, both the original grade and the repeated grade contribute to the grade-point average in the standard way (that is, a poor course grade cannot be replaced in the calculation of cumulative GPA by a better grade if the course is retaken).